 Stefan has lived his entire life as the younger sibling of his brother Michael who has Cerebral Palsy.
 His upbringing uniquely shaped his worldview as he developed a profound understanding of the challenges that people with disabilities face on a daily basis.
 His parents were tireless advocates for Michael’s inclusion and integration, and Stefan has adopted that philosophy.
-He hopes to devote much of his work in the future to furthering those objectives and is excited about becoming a member of the Plan Institute Board.
+He hopes to devote much of his work in the future to furthering those objectives and is embracing his role as Chair of the Plan Institute Board.

 Stefan obtained his JD and MBA degrees from the University of Victoria and currently works as a lawyer in New Westminster.
 His practice is focussed mostly on personal injury, but his legal interests extend to estate planning, capacity, and human rights.
 In his spare time, Stefan enjoys a variety of sports, including golf, soccer, tennis, and hockey.

 Cathy Anthony and her family joined PLAN as young parents, and she truly feels blessed for the journey that her son Josh has led her on.
-What has enriched her has been the connection to families, who have been her mentors, guides and supporters.
-Cathy has over 25 years of experience supporting and advocating with families who have a family member with disabilities, including facilitating workshops, including Plan Institute’s annual Caregivers Retreat, as well as group discussions.
-She joined the Plan Institute Board in 2017 and has also recently become the Chair of PLAN’S Board of Directors.
+She feels her life has been enriched through the connection to families, who have been her mentors, guides and supporters.
+Cathy has over 30 years of experience supporting and advocating with families who have family members living with disabilities, both in her career and through extensive volunteering.
+She enjoys facilitating workshops, including Plan Institute’s annual Caregivers Retreat.
+She joined the Plan Institute Board in 2017 and also is the Chair of PLAN’S Board of Directors.

 Junni has extensive resource planning, financial reporting and analysis, financial management control, and administration experience working with post-secondary institutions and not-for-profits.
 Junni deeply believes that inclusive communities are stronger communities, and is committed to advancing Plan Institute’s mission.